Dr. Erik Anderson

 BM, MM, University of Idaho; DMA, University of Cincinnati

-For the MSU Master of Music Education degree program, Dr. Anderson has taught music history as well as music technology.
-He is principal cellist in the Minot Symphony Orchestra and Artistic Director of Dakota Chamber Music.
+Dr. Anderson is principal cellist in the Minot Symphony Orchestra and Artistic Director of Dakota Chamber Music.
 DCM is a nationally recognized summer institute for strings and piano.